congress Fudge Marcia L.

 Marcia Louise Fudge is an American politician who has been the U.S. Representative for Ohio's 11th congressional district since 2008.
 A member of the Democratic Party, she won the 2008 special election uncontested, succeeding Stephanie Tubbs Jones who died in office.

-Fudge Marcia L. for congress
+congress Fudge Marcia L.

 Marcia Louise Fudge, born on October 29, 1952, is a notable American lawyer and politician who has been serving as the 18th Secretary of Housing and Urban Development in the U.S. since 2021.
 Affiliated with the Democratic Party, she was previously the U.S. representative for Ohio’s 11th congressional district from 2008 to 2021, a region predominantly comprising African-American communities in Cleveland and Akron.